Major chip flaws impact billions of devices

 That data is supposed to be protected and isolated, but researchers discovered that in some cases, the information can be exposed while the processor queues it up.

-Researchers say almost every computing system -- desktops, laptops, smartphones, and cloud servers -- are affected by the Spectre bug.
+Researchers say almost every computing system -- desktops, laptops, smartphones, and cloud servers -- is affected by the Spectre bug.
 Meltdown appears to be specific to Intel (INTC) chips.

 "More specifically, all modern processors capable of keeping many instructions in flight are potentially vulnerable.
 In particular, we have verified Spectre on Intel, AMD, and ARM processors," the researchers said.